-- Age: have not reached the age of seventy (70) in the calendar year of the nomination. - b) Service: have served, during the forty-eight (48) months preceding July 31st of the calendar year of the nomination, as a Referee, Judge, Trial Judge, Technical Controller or OAC Member on site in one (1) International Competition (as per Rule 901, paragraph 9.b). - c) Seminar attendance: have completed, during the forty-eight (48) months preceding July 31st of the calendar year of the nomination, an ISU Seminar for first appointment or re-appointment of ISU Judges (see Rule 907).
+- a) Age: have not reached the age of seventy in the calendar year of the nomination. - b) Service: have served, during the 48 months preceding July 31st of the calendar year of the nomination, as a Referee, Judge, Trial Judge, or Technical Controller in at least one International Competition (as per Rule 901, paragraph 9.b). - c) Seminar attendance: have completed, during the 48 months preceding July 31st of the calendar year of the nomination, an ISU

+- Seminar for first appointment or re-appointment of ISU Judges (see Rule 907).
 An ISU Seminar for re-appointment of ISU Judge may also be a webinar organized and controlled by the respective Technical Committee(s). - d) Consequences of not meeting the service and/or seminar attendance requirements are listed in Rule 901, paragraph 6.